fbaratov/mlrc-lic-plus-age/README.md

 written in concside manner to outputs directory.
 ```

-This bash script needs to be executed from ~/fact-group21, otherwise it will throw file not found error.

-For more information about the bashscript please refer to the README file in the ~/fact-group21/run_scripts.
+For more information about the bashscript please refer to the <a href="https://github.com/fbaratov/fact-group21/tree/main/run_scripts" target="_blank">README </a>
+file.

-:bangbang: When saving the output of this bash script use this template: outputs/model_captions_data.txt
+‼️ When saving the output of this bash script use this template: outputs/model_captions_data.txt

+‼️ This bash script needs to be executed from ~/fact-group21, otherwise it will throw file not found error.

 # Parsing Results